vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 $ for i in $MESOS_AGENTS; do ssh "$i" -oStrictHostKeyChecking=no "sudo mv ./domain.* /etc/privateregistry/certs/"; done
 ```

-You must configure the Docker daemon on all machines that require registry access to trust the self-signed certificate.
-You must  create a folder that matches the FQDN in the `certs.d` folder and copy the certificate to the folder using the name `ca.crt`.
+Configure the Docker daemon on all machines that require registry access to trust the self-signed certificate and  create a folder that matches the FQDN in the `certs.d` folder.
+Copy the certificate to the folder using the name `ca.crt`.
 You can use the following script to create the folders and copy the files into the appropriate locations:

 ```bash
 $ MESOS_AGENTS=$(curl -sS master.mesos:5050/slaves | jq '.slaves[] | .hostname' | tr -d '"');